keanu-a/keanu-a/README.md

 ### 👋🏽 Hey, I'm Keanu

 I'm a 23-year-old software engineer based in Las Vegas, recently graduated with a B.S. in Computer Science from UNLV (May 2024).
-I build things that are useful, fast, and feel good to use.

-Right now, I’m working on **Easy Tagalog**, a full-stack app that teaches Tagalog in a Duolingo-style experience.
+I love building software that makes a difference — whether that’s helping someone learn, supporting a community, or improving the way an organization runs.
+I care most about creating things that are **useful, thoughtful, and real**.

-Outside of tech, you’ll find me at the gym, playing piano, exploring food spots, or hanging out with my 4 dogs.
+Open to anything that helps me grow.
+Always eager to learn more.

 🖥️ [Portfolio](https://keanualoua.com/)
 💼 [LinkedIn](https://www.linkedin.com/in/keanu-aloua/)